Nikon D1 vs P900

 Studio photographers will appreciate that the Nikon D1 (unlike the P900) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1 and the P900 have been discontinued, but can regularly be found used on eBay.
-The D1 was replaced by the Nikon D1X, while the P900 was followed by the Nikon P1000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Both the D1 and the P900 have been discontinued, but can regularly be found used on ebay.
+The D1 was replaced by the Nikon D1X, while the P900 was followed by the Nikon P950.
+Further information on the features and operation of the D1 and P900 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Nikon P900 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D1 and the Nikon P900?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.